stephenrwicks/calendar/README.md

 I used CSS color-mix() for the first time which was not hard to figure out and seems useful.

 In CSS the native dialog element has a ::backdrop pseudo-element.
 I can't use that without regular CSS.
 But it's super easy to replicate with a giant box-shadow with no blur or offset (only spread, the 4th value).
 Assign a color with .5 alpha value and it's translucent.
+I used max(100vw, 100vh) to make the shadow take up the whole screen but I found out there is also 100vmax.

+Having the Enter key on a button open the native dialog element that uses a form with a submit button can be a pitfall because it can focus-trap the form and immediately submit it, which makes the form invisible (and appear to not work at all) if the form was valid with its prepopulated values.
+But e.preventDefault() fixes this.